jamesmunns/lab-notebook/src/projects/lipo-stamp.md

     * How to generate load at voltages below the cut-out voltage?
 We probably need to go as low as 2.5v to verify cut-out.

 [INA219 breakouts]: ./../parts/sensors/ina219.md

+## Test board pinout

+- I2C for the INA boards and Display?
+    - SCL
+        - PORTB-06
+    - SDA
+        - PORTB-07
+- Analog Inputs
+    - Battery+ (might be available on INA219?)
+        - ???
+    - 5v Source
+        - Also VBUS for the test system?
+            - Maybe not?
+Going through a regulator?
+        - ???
+    - 3v3 Reg Output
+        - ???
+    - VMax Output (May be greater than 5v!)
+        - Voltage Divider?
+        - ???
+- Digital Outputs
+    - 3v3-EN
+        - ???
+    - RELAY: 5v Input NO
+        - ???
+    - RELAY: Battery Input NO
+        - ???
+    - RELAY: WS2812 Panel Connection NO
+        - ???
+- SPI output
+    - WS2812b Panel
+        - PORTB-08